joeproit/COBOL/README.md

 3. Online courses (IBM, PluralSight, Udemy)
 4. Trial and Error.
 TIME!
 NEVER QUIT!

 My primary development environment is Visual Studio Code, leveraging the IBM Z Open Editor Extension in Windows 10 x64.
 I have also been leveraging MVS 3.8j and MicroFocus Visual COBOL Personal Edition Trial as a part of my learning environment.
+Thanks to the Open Mainframe Project (https://www.openmainframeproject.org/).

 ## Table of Contents